signalchaindev/tempo/README.md

 Files in the `query` or `mutation` folders should have _one_ default export; a function of the same name as the file.
 These are your resolvers and automatically receive `parent, args, context, info` as params, as you would expect any other graphql resolver to have.

+## Ignoring files and skip dirs

+Tempo automatically skips files and directories with the names:

+1. .git

+1. node_modules

+1. utils

 Prefixing files with an underscore will cause them to be skipped by the compiler.